walidbadar/walidbadar/README.md

 Hi There <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="50">, My name is Waleed Badar
 ===================================

-Embedded Systems | Python Developer
+Embedded Systems Engineer | Python Developer
 ----------------------------

 Started with C/C++, in love with Python and the technologies based on it.